vinaydhegde/testdriven-site/_posts/2017-05-11-01-part1-getting-started.markdown

 permalink: part-one-getting-started
 ---

-In this lesson, we'll set up the base project structure and define the first service (`main`)...
+In this lesson, we'll set up the base project structure and define the first service, `names`...

 ---